dafny-lang/dafny/docs/DafnyRef/Types.md

 In many cases, Dafny can determine that a newly declared type has some value.
 For example, a numeric type that includes 0 is known by Dafny to be non-empty.
 However, Dafny cannot always make this determination.
-If it cannot, a `witness` clause will be required.
+If it cannot, a `witness` clause is required.
 The value given in the `witness` clause must be a valid value for the type and assures Dafny that the type is non-empty.